-The majority of passenger flow at UK airports could be attributed to flights from and to Spain and the Canary Islands, making up 18 percent of all movement in 2017.
-That same year, EasyJet had the most passengers out of all UK based airlines, with more than 68 million people transported.
-British Airways followed with nearly 43 million customers.
+The majority of passenger flow at UK airports could be attributed to flights from and to Spain and the Canary Islands, making up 17.4 percent of all movement in 2018.
+That same year, EasyJet had the most passengers out of all UK-based airlines, with more than 51.8 million people transported.
+British Airways followed with nearly 44.5 million customers.

-However, in terms of kilometers flown, British Airways edged ahead of EasyJet by roughly 220 million kilometers.
+However, in terms of kilometers flown, British Airways edged ahead of EasyJet by roughly 354 million kilometers.
 This was unsurprising seeing as EasyJet was focused mainly on flights within Europe, with additional routes offered to Morocco, Egypt and Israel.
 In general, the distance flown by UK airlines on international flights has been growing, suggesting that there were more flights offered for longer distances.
-At the same time, domestic flight distance travelled was decreasing, which may be attributed to people using other modes of transport for travelling within the country.
+At the same time, domestic flight distance traveled was decreasing, which may be attributed to people using other modes of transport for traveling within the country.

-Heathrow was by far the largest airport in terms of passenger numbers, accounting for 28 percent of all movement, although its share had been declining in recent years with Luton airport recording the greatest increase since 2010.
-Travelers at Heathrow were more likely to transfer to a different flight than at any other UK airport, while 66 percent terminated there.
+Heathrow was by far the largest airport in terms of passenger numbers, accounting for 27.2 percent of all movement, although its share had been declining in recent years with Luton Airport recording the greatest increase since 2010.
+Travelers at Heathrow were more likely to transfer to a different flight than at any other UK airport, while 65 percent terminated there.